Choose from two sessions in this self-paced, 10-week online program

 BA, St. John Fisher College

 Dianna Cichocki teaches "Statistical Decisions in Management" and "Statistical Foundations in Analytics."
-She has given several presentations at both the state and national levels concerning incorporating technology into statistics, educational practices and assurance of learning.
+She has given several presentations at both the state and national levels about incorporating technology into statistics, educational practices and assurance of learning.
 Cichocki has been honored with academic excellence awards for her instruction.

 American Mathematics Association of Two-Year Colleges (AMATYC)